ue bot icon

 February 25, 2014

-It’s important to acknowledge and utilize what makes you special.
+It’s essential to recognize and leverage what makes you unique.

 There is nothing more frustrating than trying to be what you are not.
-There are a lot of books out there that tell you that you can be anything you want to be, but this simply is not true.
-No matter how hard I try, there are certain things I just can’t do or won’t be able to do well.
-It has saddened me to watch so many people regularly set themselves up for failure with unrealistic expectations about what is possible for them and others.
-Instead of trying to force yourself into a role/career/opportunity that isn’t right for you, why not embrace who you are and what makes you special and tap into that?
+There are many books that claim you can be anything you want to be, but this is simply not true.
+No matter how hard I try, there are certain things I can’t do or do not do well.
+It has saddened me to watch so many people regularly set themselves up for failure by holding unrealistic expectations about what is possible for themselves and others.
+Instead of trying to force yourself into a role, career, or opportunity that isn’t right for you, why not embrace who you are, what makes you special, and tap into that?

-I believe that each one of us is born with gifts and unique talents we can share with others and excel at.
+We all have unique talents we can share and excel at.
 Unfortunately, at an early age, we are thrust into an educational/social system that pushes us to conform and defines what success within this system should look like.
 And like most ingrained systems, the model is outdated and serves the purpose of prior generations.
 Early on in life, we are taught that there are winners and losers and that winning requires certain characteristics and attributes that only a select few possess.
-Moreover, the path towards achievement is narrowly defined and often materialistic in nature.
+Moreover, the path towards achievement is narrowly defined and often materialistic.
 This partially explains our dysfunctional societal obsession with celebrity and wealth.
-Don’t buy into it!
+Please don’t buy into it!

-One of the things I marvel at in life is how different we all are from one another.
-Sure, there are obvious physical similarities, but on any given day I meet people who blow me away with their individuality:
+One of the things that amazes me in life is the diversity among us all.
+Sure, there are obvious physical similarities, but on any given day, I meet people who blow me away with their individuality:

 • I’ve witnessed creative minds that operate on a level I can’t even fathom.

-• I’ve observed many talented people who like to work with their hands and others who don’t want to get dirty.
+• I’ve observed many talented individuals who enjoy working with their hands, as well as others who prefer not to get dirty.

 • I know individuals who can solve complex mathematical problems in their heads and others who need to work through things more methodically.

-• I’ve witnessed people who are quick on their feet and handle any social situation and others who are more reserved and careful in their public interactions.
+• I’ve witnessed people who are quick on their feet and handle any social situation effectively, and others who are more reserved and cautious in their public interactions.

 • Some people thrive under stress while others fall apart.